 How To Know If You Have A Kidney Stone: Symptoms

-Kidney stone pain generally begins with a dull pain in the mid to lower back.
+Kidney stone pain, for many people, begins with a dull pain in the mid to lower back.
 One way to know if you have a kidney stone is if the pain moves from the lower back.
 The pain from the lower back will generally begin radiating to the affected flank/side.
 When the pain begins to move, the stone has entered the ureter that carries urine from the kidney to the bladder.
-This is the sight of some of the worst pain associated with the kidney stone.
+This is the site of some of the worst pain associated with the kidney stone.

 The reason for the pain in the ureter is that the kidney stone basically looks like a really small sand spur, and it digs into the wall of the ureter as it moves the urine downward to the bladder.
+This causes scratches and tears in the inner lining of the ureter.
 Once the stone has damaged the ureter, the walls begin to spasm, causing much worse damage.
 Once the stone has reached this point, blood can sometimes be seen in the patients urine.

 The stone then reaches the bladder, somewhat relieving kidney stone pain.
 For the male, however, pain will soon begin again when the stone enters the urethra that travels from the bladder down through the penis.
 This is generally not as painful for the female because her urethra is very short.
 During this part of the passage, urination can be painful, and spasming of the urethra can occur due to similar damage as in the ureter.

 Although fever, nausea, and vomiting can accompany the pain from kidney stone, the pain is predominantly the main symptom.
 Other symptoms can include chills, burning sensation at urination, or urine that is cloudy or has a strong odor.
 The most worrisome effect of kidney stones is that, if left unchecked, they can cause infection in the kidney which can result in irreparable damage to the affected kidney, as discussed below.
 The onset of such infection would generally be the cause for any fever in the patient.